cliffjsgit/class11-slides/slides.md

 # 16
 ```

 Note:
-Generator expressions are similar to list comprehensions, but with parentheses instead of square brackets.
-The result is a generator object that knows how to iterate through a sequence of values.
-But unlike a list comprehension, it does not compute the values all at once; it waits to be asked.
+The **result is a generator object** that knows how to **iterate through a sequence of values**.
+But unlike a list comprehension, **it does not compute the values all at once**; it waits to be asked for the next vale.
 The built-in function next gets the next value from the generator.
-When you get to the end of the sequence, next raises a StopIteration exception.
+When you get to the **end of the sequence**, next raises a **StopIteration exception**.
 You can also use a for loop to iterate through the values.
 The generator object keeps track of where it is in the sequence, so the for loop picks up where next left off.

 +++++